COURSE PRICE: $40.00

 Potential for contamination is dependent upon:

-Low-level disinfection kills some viruses and bacteria using a chemical germicide registered as a hospital disinfectant by the U.S. Environmental Protection Agency (EPA).
+Low-level disinfection kills some viruses and bacteria using a chemical germicide registered as a hospital disinfectant by the EPA.
 It is used to clean the environment and items that touch only intact skin.
 It does not kill bacterial spores and is less active against some gram-negative rods, such as pseudomonas and mycobacteria.

-(Refer to CDC Guidelines for Environmental Infection Control in Healthcare Facilities, 2003, for additional detail.)
+(Refer to CDC Guidelines for Environmental Infection Control in Healthcare Facilities or the AORN Guidelines for Perioperative Practice, listed in the “References” at the end of this course, for additional detail.)

 Intermediate-level disinfection kills most viruses, bacteria, and mycobacteria using a chemical germicide registered as a tuberculocide by the EPA.
 It does not kill bacterial spores.
-It is often used to clean blood spills and other environmental cleaning and is not licensed for disinfection of patient care equipment that touches mucous membranes.
-These disinfectants are typically labeled as tuberculocidal to give evidence that they kill the bacterium that causes tuberculosis, as well as the viruses that cause hepatitis B and HIV.
+It is often used to clean blood spills and other environmental cleaning and is not licensed for disinfection of patient-care equipment that touches mucous membranes.
+These disinfectants are typically labeled as tuberculocidal to give evidence that they kill the bacterium that causes tuberculosis as well as HBV and HIV.
 They may be available as a liquid or as disposable wipes.

 Proper procedures for cleaning of blood and body fluid spills begins with initial removal of bulk material using disposable absorbent material (such as paper towels) as needed, followed by disinfection with a product effective against organisms transmitted by blood or other body fluids.
 These include:

-Some situations, such as care of the patient in Contact Precautions, may require specified patient-care items to be either dedicated to one patient or patient cohort or subjected to special disinfection procedures between patient uses.
-This would include items used for patients infected with organisms that are difficult to treat, highly virulent, or easily spread, such as:
+Some situations, such as care of the patient on Contact Precautions, may require specified patient-care items to be either dedicated to one patient or patient cohort or subjected to special disinfection procedures between patient uses.
+This includes items used for patients infected with organisms that are difficult to treat, highly virulent, or easily spread, such as:

-Knowing your facility policies and/or consulting with infection control staff are important in these situations.
+Knowing facility policies and/or consulting with infection control staff is important in these situations.

-High-level disinfection kills all organisms except high levels of bacterial spores using a chemical germicide cleared for marketing as a sterilant by the U.S. Food and Drug Administration.
+High-level disinfection kills all organisms except high levels of bacterial spores using a chemical germicide cleared for marketing as a sterilant by the FDA.
 It is used for patient-care equipment that touches intact mucous membranes, called semi-critical devices, such as laryngoscopes or endoscopes.
 It is used when sterilization is not feasible.

 Endoscopes can transmit pathogens to patients by contaminated internal channels even if the exterior has been disinfected, the internal channels have not been adequately cleaned, or contact of the disinfecting solution with the internal channel is incomplete or does not last long enough.

-Reprocessing refers to special infection control procedures for killing microbes on instruments and patient-care equipment that are reused with the same patient or shared between patients.
-Reprocessing of reusable patient-care equipment includes both high-level disinfection and sterilization (see above).
-Both these processes must also be preceded by decontamination and careful, thorough cleaning.
+Reprocessing includes special infection-control procedures for killing microbes on instruments and patient-care equipment that are reused with the same patient or shared between patients.
+Reprocessing of reusable patient-care equipment may include both high-level disinfection and sterilization, preceded by decontamination and careful, thorough cleaning.

 The choice of level of reprocessing (sterilization or high-level disinfection) depends on the intended use of the item (whether it will touch sterile spaces or intact mucous membranes).
-Remember that intermediate and low-level disinfection are used only for environmental cleaning and items that will touch intact skin.
+Intermediate and low-level disinfection are used only for environmental cleaning and items that will touch intact skin.

 The choice of reprocessing methods must also consider the manufacturer’s recommendations for compatibility among equipment components and materials and the chemicals to be used, the heat and pressure tolerance of the equipment, and the time and temperature requirements of the reprocessing methods.
 For example, steam sterilization would not be appropriate for equipment that cannot tolerate heat and moisture.

 Industry guidelines and manufacturer recommendations (of both chemicals and equipment) should be used to develop and update reprocessing policies and procedures.
-Written instructions should be available for each instrument, medical device, and equipment reprocessed.
+Written instructions should be available for each instrument, medical device, and piece of equipment to be reprocessed.